 Fort Worth Drug Possession Lawyer

-Drug Possession in Texas
+Fighting Drug Possession Charges in Texas

 A conviction for drug possession in Texas has severe consequences.
 Not only do you face the possibility of going to jail or paying expensive fines, but your driver’s license may be suspended and the police may seize your vehicle or other property.
 Additionally, drug possession charges result in a permanent mark on your criminal record, which can make it difficult to obtain or maintain employment.